Delta Force: Unit name

+In January 2022 it was reported that the name of the unit may have recently been changed to the 3rd Operational Support Group.

 Secrecy

 The Department of Defense tightly controls information about Delta Force and usually refuses to comment publicly on the highly secretive unit and its activities, unless the unit is part of a major operation or a unit member has been killed.
 Delta operators are granted an enormous amount of flexibility and autonomy during military operations overseas.
-Civilian hair styles and facial hair are allowed to enable the members to blend in and avoid recognition as military personnel.
+Relaxed grooming standards such as civilian hairstyles and facial hair are allowed to enable the members to blend in and avoid recognition as military personnel.